Last Updated on January 27, 2021 by George

 In our survey, eighty per cent of people involved in hiring decisions stated that seeing volunteer work on a candidate’s resume could make them more likely to employ that person.

 We have heard this before companies say they are experiencing a talent shortage.
 So why can’t you find a job?
 You might be in the wrong place.

 The job market is expected to be relatively weak for full-time employment in some major cities.

-Unfortunately, moving across the country in the hope you will be finding a job can be a risky move, especially if you are already unemployed, and you have family money will be tight.
+Unfortunately, moving across the country, hoping you will find a job can be risky, especially if you are already unemployed.
+You have family money will be tight.

 You can apply for jobs in other cities and make it clear you are willing to relocate.

 However, if there are lots of local applicants, your location might be a strike against you.